flashbots/suave-geth/suave/README.md

 ## How do I use the suave chain?

 1. **Deploy smart contracts with off-chain execution capabilities.**
    Similiar to the Ethereum network, the same rules apply to smart contracts in SUAVE.
 However, contracts on the SUAVE Chain have the added advantage of being able to access additional precompiles during off-chain request execution.
+To find the off-chain precompile reference, check the [**SUAVE library**](# SUAVE library).

 2. **NEW!
 Request off-chain execution using the new off-chain transaction feature.**
    After off-chain execution, the result replaces the calldata for on-chain execution.
 This grants different behaviors to off-chain and on-chain transactions since off-chain APIs are inaccessible during on-chain computation.